 You lay in bed, staring up at the ceiling, or at least where the ceiling would be if it wasn’t so dark.
 You have to pee, but you’re putting it off, you’re not totally sure why but something tells you to stay under the covers.
 The pit in your stomach is the only thing competing with the pressure of your bladder but you know that something has to give.

 Why are we so afraid of the space between midnight and sunrise?
 Have we let modern-day horror films scare us or is it purely an instinct we should listen to?
 What exactly about the Witching Hour makes us feel so uneasy?

 What is the Witching Hour?
 There’s a lot up for debate when it comes to the lore of the Witching Hour—like what it even is.
-Some believe it to be the time of night when the veil between life and death is thinnest, allowing spirits and ghosts to travel between two worlds.
+Some believe the Witching Hour is the time of night when the veil between life and death is thinnest, allowing spirits and ghosts to travel between two worlds.
 Others believe that witches and psychics are more powerful at this time of night.
 Some aren’t really sure what the Witching Hour is, but they know nothing good happens at 3AM.

 The phrase “Witching Hour” was first recorded sometime around 1835, though the origins seem to be from a period of time in 1535 where the Catholic Church forbade activities during the 3-4AM window due to rising concerns about witchcraft in Europe.
 Witch hunts, demonic activity, exorcisms, and rituals have all become intertwined with the Witching Hour, as just about any clock in a horror movie will tell you.